 There are a few reasons why these numbers make sense, too.
 All of them revolve around altruism, financial advantage, and personal satisfaction.

 If you want to read more about this topic, we have an article discussing exactly why solar panels increase a home’s value.
+But, just for some insight, the graph below shows the average monthly increase in home value for homes with solar versus those without.

 7. Have you ever thought of building a solar farm?